QuickBooks Blog

 1. Create allowance for doubtful accounts

-Companies create an allowance for doubtful accounts to recognize the possibility of uncollectible debts and to comply with the matching principle of accounting.
-After figuring out which method you’ll use, you can create the account in the chart of accounts.
+Companies create an allowance for doubtful accounts to recognize the possibility of uncollectible debts and comply with the matching principle of accounting.
+After determining the method you’ll use, you can create the account in the chart of accounts.

 The accounting journal entry to create the allowance for doubtful accounts involves debiting the bad debt expense account and crediting the allowance for doubtful accounts account.